membraneframework/membrane_demo/webrtc/videoroom/README.md

 ### Run with docker

-Videoroom demo provides a `Dockerfile` that you can use to build run videoroom application yourself without any additional setup and dependencies.
+Videoroom demo provides a `Dockerfile` that you can use to run videoroom application yourself without any additional setup and dependencies.

 #### To run: